Zhefan-Xu/catkin_ws/README.md

 ```

 ## Stop
-`ctrl c' to stop NBV planner when it is finished.
+`ctrl c` to stop NBV planner when it is finished.